 We don't like our hands cramping after cutting for long periods, and we are guessing you don't either, so we made handle comfort equally weighted with ease of cleaning.
 On top of all the cutting for the sharpness test, we also cut three feet of cardboard to test heavy use on a resistant material.
 After all that cutting, the OXO Good Grips Multi-Purpose Scissors had the softest and most comfortable handles.
 The handle has silicone stretched over it, giving the shears a nice squish when closed.
 The KitchenAid All Purpose Shears come in next with a much firmer but more ergonomic handle.

 Want one tool in your kitchen that can do it all?
 Here we looked at the extra features the shears had on them besides cutting.
 Points we awarded for each unique feature per pair, and the TANSUNG Come-Apart Shears and the Gerior Heavy Duty Come-Apart easily have the most.
 These come with a bottle opener, peeler on the blade, fish descaler, flathead screwdriver, and nutcracker/jar opener, which is two-three more attachments than the rest on our list.

 Aesthetic is as simple as it sounds.
 Which pair looks the best?
 Because we want your kitchen to look good.
-So, in a lineup of all the shears, the wooden handled TUO Poultry Shears with its unique tiger coloring, are easily the most eye-catching and will be the envy of all of your dinner guests.
+So, in a lineup of all the shears, the wooden handled TUO Poultry Shears with its unique tiger coloring is easily the most eye-catching and will be the envy of all of your dinner guests.
 We also like the sleek look of the OXO Good Grips Multi-Purpose Scissors, J.A.
 Henckels International Take-Apart, and TANSUNG Come-Apart Shears allowing them to blend in with your appliances.
 If you like color options, we took into account that the KitchenAid All Purpose Shears are available in several different colors.

 — Bennett Fisher